BruceEckel/WinterTechForum-hugo/content/lightning/index.md

 Some of the most memorable presentations have had little or nothing to do with computers.

-There will be a sheet in the Parish Hall for you to add your name if you'd like to give a talk.
+There will be a sheet in the Center for you to add your name if you'd like to give a talk.
 You might feel reluctant at first and want to take a "wait and see" attitude.
 Don't wait--lightning talk slots often fill up early and when you see how casual and fun they are you'll be sorry if you miss out.